The Entire Starbucks Breakfast Menu—Ranked!

 Nutrition: 500 calories, 28 g fat (9 g saturated), 920 mg sodium, 41 g carbs, 3 g sugar, 15 g protein

 And sadly, scraping the bottom of the barrel is the Sausage & Cheddar Breakfast Sandwich.
 With worse nutritionals than any other sandwich, this should truly be your last choice from the many hot breakfasts you have available to you.

 Category 3: Pastries Ranked from Best to Worst

 Very little good can come from a pastry, which typically has a ton of sugar.
-Sugar as a whole is something to be wary of, and the Starbucks menu is no exception.
-But if you can’t resist, then here’s how to do some damage control.
-Check ’em out—and then discover 30 Easy Ways to Stop Eating So Much Sugar.
+Sugar as a whole is something to be wary of, and the Starbucks breakfast menu is no exception.
+But if you can’t resist, then do some damage control with these easy ways to stop eating so much sugar.

 Nutrition: 350 calories, 4 g fat (0 g saturated), 520 mg sodium, 64 g carbs, 6 g sugar, 17 g protein

-The multigrain bagel is first on our list because it has a bit of fiber, along with specific ingredients (cracked wheat, oats, barley, millet, flax, sunflower seeds…) that can keep your hunger pangs at bay much longer than a plain bagel would.
+The multigrain bagel is first on our list because it has a bit of fiber, along with specific ingredients (cracked wheat, oats, barley, millet, flax, sunflower seeds) that can keep your hunger pangs at bay much longer than a plain bagel would.
 The calorie count is higher than the plain bagel and it has a higher sodium content, but the feature that stands out in this bagel is the addition of grains and a source of whole wheat.
-Carbaholic?
-Find out 20 Secrets for Eating Bread Without Getting Fat.
+In this case, you can eat bread without getting fat.